microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/authenticationcontextclassreference-update.md

 ---
 title: "Update authenticationContextClassReference"
-description: "Update the properties of a authenticationContextClassReference object." ms.localizationpriority: medium
+description: "Create a new or update the properties of an authenticationContextClassReference object." ms.localizationpriority: medium
 author: "bakerCaleb"
 ms.prod: "identity-and-sign-in"